 What is Considered a Crisis?

 If you sense something isn’t right, but you’re still not sure what is considered a crisis, contact a crisis manager and ask.
-In some cases, it may not rise to a level where action is needed, but it’s better to be sure.
+In some cases, it may not rise to a level where the action is needed, but it’s better to be sure.

-A comprehensive audit can accurately assess and provide tips on what’s most likely to create problems for your organization, before they happen.
-That way, you’ll be better positioned to put a process in place that can help keep your organization crisis-free.
+A comprehensive audit can accurately assess and provide tips on what’s most likely to create problems for your organization before they happen.
+That way, you’ll be better positioned to put a process in place to help keep your organization crisis-free.
 At Red Banyan, our team will address any areas of concern specific to your situation.
 We’ll then help you develop a working strategy and conduct training with people in your organization, so they’ll know how to take action if and when the time comes.